A healthier climate starts with connected neighbors and empowered communities.

 The South Seattle Climate Action Network is a community of concerned citizens seeking to address climate justice via community building, working with elected officials, and partnering with allied organization.
 We are a grassroots, all-volunteer organization that seeks to develop strong relationships with our South Seattle legislators to support meaningful environmental and climate legislation.

 We’re ordinary people, just like you.
 We are juggling jobs, kids, and relationships.
 We have bills to pay, children to love, friends and family to support.
 We don’t feel like we have all the answers.
-But the urgency of the climate crisis leaves us with no other option but to act for our planet, our communities and our families.
+But the urgency of the climate crisis leaves us with no other option than to act for our planet, our communities and our families.

-Learn more: SSCAN Legislative Priorities 2025
+Learn more:

 Featured